 See also a rear view photo (70K JPEG) with the half-cab soft top and the Monroe hydraulic implement lift installed.

-As part of a huge estate auction at the farm on Labor Day Weekend 1999, the Jeep was sold to Joseph Caprio, a very discriminating Jeep collector and restorer.
+As part of a huge estate auction at the farm on Labor Day Weekend 1999, the Jeep was sold to the late Joseph Caprio, a very discriminating Jeep collector and restorer.
 (See also Joe's award-winning restoration of a 1964 U.S. Navy CJ-3B.)
 It was complete with a Newton mower, a never-assembled snowplow and front winch, and a 7-piece soft top.
 Most of the other machinery was no longer at the farm.

-See a larger copy of the photo (60K JPEG).
 See also a left side photo (60K JPEG) with the machinery attached and the bows for the soft top in place.

 Amazingly, most of the letters written by Willys dealer M.J.
 Lewis to Mrs. Knorr survived intact along with the Jeep.
 They reveal some interesting details about Jeep agricultural equipment of the era.
 Take a look at some of those letters (50K GIF's):